-Having just entered a new decade of his life, the very youthful Humperdinck has celebrated 50 years in showbiz by releasing a number of albums with OK!Good Records since 2014 including his first ever duets album Engelbert Calling (2014), the introspective The Man I Want to Be (2017), the festive, Warmest Christmas Wishes (2018) along with a handful of new original singles like the fan-favorite, “You”.
+Having just entered a new decade of his life, the very youthful Humperdinck has celebrated 50 years in showbiz by releasing a number of albums with OK!Good Records including his first ever duets album Engelbert Calling (2014), the introspective The Man I Want to Be (2017) and the festive, Warmest Christmas Wishes (2018).

 Humperdinck has recorded everything from the most romantic ballads to the platinum-selling theme song “Lesbian Seagull” for the latest Beavis and Butthead movie.
 His remarkable voice and extraordinary talent has endeared him to millions of fans around the globe with the MTV generation having just “discovered” what a magnificent musician the rest of the world has celebrated for decades.

 Few people realize that several of the major forces in the world of rock n’ roll, including Jimi Hendrix and The Carpenters, started out as opening acts for Humperdinck in the late’60’s, 70’s and ’80’s.
 Lets not forget Humperdinck taking a #1 away form the Beatles, as well.